tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 In a high level overview, the brain has only one process, which is the conscious stream.
 Input and output are comparable to events in the sense that we are more interested in the differences/changes that occur than the bare signal itself.

 It is however critical to understand and accept that without any input/environment, the brain has no purpose.
 In a sense, the sole purpose of the brain is to process/perceive the signal it receives from the environment.
 We could compare this to the idea of a function without any parameter.
-This type of function can do a lot, but it generally means that its output (if any) will not be based on anything within the environment (let say here that we do not allow it to ask for things like environment variables nor the time or any files in the filesystem, as all of these are considered as interacting with the environment).
+This type of function can do a lot, but it generally means that its output (if any) will not be based on anything within the environment (let say here that we do not allow it to ask for things like environment variables nor the time or any files in the file system, as all of these are considered as interacting with the environment).
 This parameterless function could although output an infinite and irregular string from which any environment could be described if taken at the appropriate starting index.
 But this is too theoretical and does not help us a lot.

 The more common type of function is the one that has at least one parameter, and thus receives information from the environment.
 Again, we can establish a similar parallel with programming in the sense that one can pass an argument that will not be changed to a function while in other cases the given argument will be modified by the function (immutable vs mutable).

 If we decide to go with a sequential approach, where one senses, then think and finally act, we observe an important limitation.
 If we do not limit the amount of time given to each step, we may end up missing inputs from the environment, our thinking might be out of sync with the environment, or out actions may be irrelevant at the given moment.
-We may give ourselves two levels of deadline: first, a step by step deadline, that is, 5ms to formulate an input, 20ms to think and 5ms to produce an output, and second, a high level deadline, such as 30ms per iteration cycle.
-What this means is that if the input and output process steps take less than 10ms, we can give their inactive time to the thinking process, so that it may end up taking from 20ms to 30ms of the iteration cycle.
+We may give ourselves two levels of deadline: first, a step by step deadline, that is, 5 ms to formulate an input, 20 ms to think and 5 ms to produce an output, and second, a high level deadline, such as 30 ms per iteration cycle.
+What this means is that if the input and output process steps take less than 10 ms, we can give their inactive time to the thinking process, so that it may end up taking from 20 ms to 30 ms of the iteration cycle.
 We may also decide that the thinking step may take up to its deadline duration and then it is forced to go through another iteration cycle.

 Another approach is to treat sensing, thinking and acting as three parallel processes.
 In the same fashion as parallel programming, each process may communicate with the other two through some shared memory means.
 In this particular case, instead of having the steps being executed sequentially, they may be interlaced.
 In a system where these three processes can be executed simultaneously instead of sharing time on a single processor, this means that we have more instantaneous action/reaction.

 In the sequential case there is however an additional complexity, which is that we'll want to allocate an iteration deadline as well as a "global" deadline.
 You can think of a global deadline as thinking about some idea until a point X in time.
-However, because we are trying to do parallelism in a sequential manner, it means that this thinking will be executed in chunks (for instance, in chunk of 20ms).
+However, because we are trying to do parallelism in a sequential manner, it means that this thinking will be executed in chunks (for instance, in chunk of 20 ms).

 However, a deadline system does not make much sense when we attempt to relate it to how our brain works.
 Instead, the brain appears to be driven by some form of attention competition.
 In a single process application, this does not make sense since the process is given all the attention of the processor.
 Thus, this means that either we have to be assessing the state of various processes on a regular basis, or like a deadline would work, the attention given to a process decreases with time until it reaches a point where we might look into figuring out which process should be the next one to be elected as running.